 - Quit smoking

-If you or a loved one is experiencing symptoms of an eye stroke, vision loss, or any visual changes, contact your eye doctor immediately for a proper diagnosis.
+If you or a loved one is experiencing symptoms of an eye stroke, vision loss, or any visual changes, contact an eye doctor immediately for a proper diagnosis.

 Early treatment is essential to protect your vision and prevent any complications from an eye stroke.